 Understanding EB-1B Outstanding Researcher / Professor Green Card Petitions

-EB-1 outstanding researcher / professor green card petitions are generally reserved for researchers or professors who have been recognized as outstanding in their field of endeavor at the international level.
+EB-1 outstanding researcher/professor green card petitions are generally reserved for researchers or professors who have been recognized as outstanding in their field of endeavor at the international level.
 The individual must have at least three years of experience teaching or researching in the academic area of endeavor.
-Although the “outstanding researcher” standard is less difficult to meet in many ways that the EB-1A “extraordinary ability” standard, in some ways this category is more restrictive.
-For example, EB-1B outstanding researchers / professors must have an offer of employment and must be petitioned by the employer.
+Although the “outstanding researcher” standard is less difficult to meet in many ways than the EB-1A “extraordinary ability” standard, in some ways this category is more restrictive.
+For example, EB-1B outstanding researchers/professors must have an offer of employment and must be petitioned by the employer.

 What Does ‘Outstanding’ Mean?